onosproject/onos-e2-sm/README.md

 The E2AP (E2 Application Protocol) is not a Service Model, and so is kept completely inside the `onos-e2t`.

 [O-RAN]: https://www.o-ran.org/

+## How to create your own SM?
+[Here](docs/sm-howto.md) you can find a tutorial on how to create your own SM.